getify/You-Dont-Know-JS/async & performance/ch3.md

 // ditto for `baz(..)`
 ```

-**Note:** Promise resolution doesn't necessarily need to involve sending along a message, as it did when we were examining Promises as *future values*.
-It can just be a flow-control signal, as used previously.
+Promise resolution doesn't necessarily need to involve sending along a message, as it did when we were examining Promises as *future values*.
+It can just be a flow-control signal, as used in the previous snippet.

 Another way to approach this is: